DEUTZ TCD 9.0 named as DIESEL OF THE YEAR

 DIESEL trade magazine has named the new DEUTZ TCD 9.0 engine as its DIESEL OF THE YEAR.

-This 9-litre cubic capacity four-cylinder engine generates 300 kW and has been especially designed for heavy-duty construction equipment and agricultural machinery.
+This 9-litre cubic capacity four-cylinder engine generates 300 kW and has been specially designed for heavy-duty construction equipment and agricultural machinery.

 The prestigious title of DIESEL OF THE YEAR is awarded each year to the most innovative engine.